jazzdotdev/jazz/Readme.md

   <a href="https://discord.gg/b6MY7dG"><img src="https://img.shields.io/badge/chat-on%20discord-7289da.svg" alt="Chat"></a>
 </p>

-Torchbear gives you power of Rust with the simplicity of Lua.
-You can use it for web automation, embedded programming, data analysis, numerical computing, and anything else you can imagine.
-It's a general-purpose application development environment.
+Torchbear gives you a simple, yet powerful, general-purpose, application development environment.
+It can help you do web automation, embedded programming, data analysis, numerical computing, .. really anything you can imagine.

 It builds on [Rust Lang](https://rust-lang.org), but you don't need to learn Rust to use Torchbear.
-Its whole aim is to make Lua, a simple language programming language, more easily available and  more powerful, using Rust's libraries.
+Its main aim is to make a simple programming language with powerful addon libraries.

-For those without a programming background, you can [learn Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/).
-And then Torchbear's additional functions, described below, can be accessed using the [bindings' documentation](https://foundpatterns.github.io/torchbear-docs/index.html).
-(That web site is actualy made with a Torchbear [code map](http://github.com/foundpatterns/lua-module-map) app, which  which is automatically generated using Regex matches and Jinja templates.)
+Even for those without a programming background, you can [learn Lua in 15 minutes](http://tylerneylon.com/a/learn-lua/), its programming langauge syntax, or notation.
+And then you can acess Torchbear's additional functions, described below, with the help of the [bindings' documentation](https://foundpatterns.github.io/torchbear-docs/index.html).
+(That web site is actualy made with a Torchbear [code map](http://github.com/foundpatterns/lua-module-map) app, which is automatically generated using Regex matches and Jinja templates, more info below and elsewhere.)

-Read on for more about these functions.  (note: every module is completely built-in and written in pure Rust or otherwise in C, noted with an asterisk *)
+Read on for more about Torchbear's functions.
+(Note: every module is completely built-in, and they're written in pure Rust or otherwise in C, noted with an asterisk *.)

 ## Built-in Modules

-#### Base
+#### Environment
 * [rlua](https://github.com/kyren/rlua)* *safe* Lua 5.3.5, also with traceback error messages, logs, and performance profiles
 * [Actix Web](https://github.com/actix/actix-web) HTTP/1.x and HTTP/2.0 web servers and clients